 But all that, to be honest, can be gleaned from a quick internet search.
 The real question here is “what did I think of the show?”
 To be quite frank, I found it to be rather lacking.

-If you know me in person, you know my interest in Bakshi as an animator (check out Bakshi’s biography here, he’s an unsung titan of animation).
-I mean, he was pretty much the only animator who pushed back against the constraints of the attitudes towards animation during the period we now call “The Dark Age of Animation”.
-Sure, his stuff was always caricaturesque; in response to the attitudes of the time that animation was solely for children, he would overcompensate, making his movies as in your face explicit as humanly possible.
+If you know me in person, you know my interest in Bakshi as an animator.
+He was pretty much the only animator who pushed back against the constraints of the attitudes towards animation during “The Dark Age of Animation”.
+Sure, his stuff was always caricaturesque.
+Responding to the attitudes of the time that animation was solely for children, he would overcompensate, making his movies as in your face explicit as humanly possible.
 That said, his early works have a soul, a sense of being.
-To put it another way, Bakshi had things he wanted to say about the human condition.
+Bakshi had things he wanted to say about the human condition.
 Spicy City doesn’t have that.

 Ok, but what about some specifics about what I didn’t like as opposed to generalities and feelings?
 This wouldn’t be an Off the Beaten Path review if I didn’t throw any specifics in, would it?

 Well, for something in my filmmaking wheelhouse, my first thoughts tended towards the writing.
 If I had to sum up my opinions on the whole at its best, it would be Anatoly Dyatlov from Chernobyl saying “not great, not terrible”.
 The characters are very thinly drawn, relying on stereotypes that even at the time of release were considered at best mildly offensive.
 Also, it didn’t help that a lot of these characters have no redeeming qualities to latch onto, making rooting for them to be extra hard.